bmpitzen/GroveCo-Code-Challenge/README.md

 ```
 Find Store
-  find_store will locate the nearest store (as the vrow flies) from
+  find_store will locate the nearest store (as the crow flies) from
   store-locations.csv, print the matching store address, as well as
   the distance to that store.